Authors: Adrian Cristea (senior associate), Carmen Calabache (associate)

 The possibility to organize a joint procurement is also stipulated by Directive 2014/24/EU on public procurement (art.
 38-39)

 - Benefits of joint procurement

 The use of this joint procurement procedure would bring a number of benefits to Member States, such as: low administrative costs, security of supply, sharing of procurement specialists’ experience, as well as lower purchase prices for Member States as they would purchase much larger quantities of testing kits and respiratory ventilators.

 - Conduct of a joint procurement procedure.
 Creation of a Steering Committee

 Each JPA signatory Member State will designate a representative, who will act as a member of the Steering Committee.
-Each member of the Committee may propose the launch of a joint procurement procedure, at least 5 Member States, including the Committee, being required to vote in favour thereof.
+Each member of the Committee may propose the launch of a joint procurement procedure, at least 5 Member States, including the Committee, being required to vote in favour thereof, check out sunflower maids.
 The Steering Committee will be chaired by a representative of the European Commission who will act as Chairman of the Committee.

 The Steering Committee will have several duties, among which the most important are:

 - to establish the types of medical countermeasures that will be purchased;